Full Member Review Applications

 Full Committee Review:

 Subsequently to the administrative actions, the application materials will be forwarded to two IRB reviewers as appointed by the Chair of the Committee.
 After their preliminary review, the comments and concerns raised by these two committee members will be forwarded to the entire committee along with the application materials.
-Additional concerns from the full committee will be collated by the Office of Compliance and they will be forwarded to the Chair.
+Additional concerns from the full committee will be collated by the Office of Research Compliance and they will be forwarded to the Chair.
 Then, the Chair will correspond with the researchers and notify them if they should address any concerns that would help the Committee to make a determination in their upcoming convened meeting.

-The IRB Chair in cooperation with the Office of Compliance will make every effort to designate the two primary reviewers such that they have the necessary working knowledge on the subject matter of the application.
+The IRB Chair in cooperation with the Office of Research Compliance will make every effort to designate the two primary reviewers such that they have the necessary working knowledge on the subject matter of the application.
 If needed and when necessary, the IRB will also consult outside experts should there be no expertise within the Committee to review a certain protocol.
 The researchers should nonetheless prepare their application in simple language such that any reviewer with a different field of expertise would also be able to make a meaningful judgement.
 Once the researchers receive the initial concerns from the IRB Chair, they can either address the concerns, or they can wait to discuss the reviewer comments directly with the Committee at the upcoming convened meeting.
 The investigators may decide to do both; they can address the concerns and elect to be present at the meeting.
-The Office of Compliance encourages the researchers to directly address the Committee to open a free line of conversation and demonstrate their committment to compliance.
+The Office of Research Compliance encourages the researchers to directly address the Committee to open a free line of conversation and demonstrate their committment to compliance.

 - Quorum - A minimum of 1+ half of the total voting MTSU IRB members must be present in order to conduct IRB business.